str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 In general, reserving part of your data as a test set can lead to unpredictable performance.
 A serendipitous choice of your training or test split could give you a very inaccurate idea of how your classifier performs.
 We can overcome this limitation by using k-fold cross validation.

 In `generate_k_folds()`, we'll split the dataset at random into k equal subsections.
 Then iterating on each of our k samples, we'll reserve that sample for testing and use the other k-1 for training.
 Averaging the results of each fold should give us a more consistent idea of how the classifier is doing across the data as a whole.
+For those who are not familiar with k folds cross-validation, please refer the tutorial here: [A Gentle Introduction to k-fold Cross-Validation](https://machinelearningmastery.com/k-fold-cross-validation/).

 How grading works:
 1. The same as 2b however, we use your `generate_k_folds()` instead of ours.